 - approximately 1 Tablespoon lemon juice

 Mix the powdered sugar and lemon juice together to form a simple, flavorful icing glaze.
-Drizzle on top of the warm cookies.
+Drizzle on top of the cookies.
 You can use spoon to drizzle the icing, but I find it much easier, faster, and less messy to put the icing in a disposable pastry bag.

 The cookies are soft, but more hearty than cakey.
 They're more biscuit-like in texture.
 The zucchini makes the cookies incredibly moist, and the brightness of the lemon glaze is the perfect accompaniment to the cookie.
 If you like a treat that isn't overly sugary, you're going to love these cookies.